Before applying for a building permit with the City of Fort Lupton

 For more information on the Building Permit Application process with the City, visit the page at ProCode, Inc. Fort Lupton.

-Please allow 7-14 Business Days for Residential dwelling plans and up to three (3) weeks for the review of Commercial plans.
+Please allow 7-10 business days for residential dwelling plans and up to Twenty (20) days for the review of Commercial plans.

 Total Construction Valuation